JMario1/JMario1/README.md

-- 👋 Hi, I’m Jude Omenai, a Cloud/Flutter dev
+- 👋 Hi, I’m Jude Omenai, a Cloud practitioner and a flutter dev
-- 👀 I’m interested in mobile, cloud and backend development
+- 👀 I’m interested in Cloud/Devops, mobile and backend development
 - 🌱 I’m currently learning rust and asp .net
-- 💞️ I’m looking to collaborate on mobile applications
+- 💞️ I’m looking to collaborate on creating cloud solutiond and mobile applications
 - 📫 How to reach me twitter-@jdon_mario

 <!---